Are you struggling to entice your target with juicy food copy? If so, don’t worry – it’s normal.

 It’s important to keep these answers in mind so you have an “ideal customer persona”.
 When you write, especially for a certain type of person (or intent), you make it easier for your target customer to choose you.
 If you’re interested in exploring this further, we’ve written an article specifically on writing for intent on Amazon.

 Once you know who your target is, it’s important to speak to them in their language too.
-Again, this signals to them that your product fits with their need.
+Again, this signals to them that your product fits their need.
 Amazon has a great feature that’s part of every product where you can see what people are saying about it.
 The reviews.

 Check out your competitors’ reviews and get into the mindset of your target customer.
 Learn what they love, learn what they hate and build your product positioning around that.
+Even better, use the customers’ own words so when they read it, they see themselves in the copy.

-2. Stylistic Devices Are Your Friend
+2. Literary Techniques Are Your Friend

 Dust off your English textbook, we’re going old school.

-You may or may not remember the term stylistic (or literary) devices from your 5th grade English class.
+You may or may not remember the term stylistic (or literary) devices from your 5th-grade English class.
 To keep it simple, they’re the methods or techniques used with words to do some of the following things:

 - Add emphasis